pennylane-hq/jean_test_front/README.md

 # jean_test_front
 This repository contains the guidelines for the frontend interview question, as well as a repository skeleton with which to start.
+It provides a bootstrapped MVP to help you get started quickly.

 ## Your mission